ADA and Civil Rights Grievance Procedure

 Title VI prohibits discrimination on the basis of race, color, or national origin in any program or activity that receives Federal funds or other Federal financial assistance.
 Programs that receive Federal funds cannot distinguish among individuals on the basis of race, color or national origin, either directly or indirectly, in the types, quantity, quality or timeliness of program services, aids or benefits that they provide or the manner in which they provide them.
 The courts have held that Title VI prohibits recipients of Federal financial assistance from denying limited English proficient (LEP) persons access to programs, based on their national origin.

 Section 1557 builds upon already existing federal laws and prohibits discrimination on the basis of sex in any health programs and activities receiving federal financial assistance, such as Medicaid providers and the state Medicaid program.
 In general, the requirements adopted under Section 1557 include equal treatment of men and women with respect to health coverage and prohibitions against discrimination based on pregnancy, gender identity, and sex stereotyping.
 This section also updated notice requirements to ensure access to individuals with limited English proficiency (LEP).

-Please see the attached DHHS Grievance Procedure relevant to ADA, Title VI, Section 504, and Section 1557 complaints.
-A copy of a complaint form is appended to the end of the Grievance Procedure.
-For any questions, contact the Department's Compliance Attorney, M. Terry Hodges, Office of the Secretary, 101 Blair Drive, Raleigh, NC 27603, telephone (919) 855-4800, email: firstname.lastname@example.org
+Please see the below DHHS Grievance Procedure relevant to federal laws such as ADA, Title VI, Section 504, and Section 1557 complaints.
+A link to the complaint form is appended to the end of the Grievance Procedure.
+For any questions, contact the Department's Interim Compliance Attorney, Julie Cronin, Office of the Secretary, 101 Blair Drive, Raleigh, NC 27603, telephone (919) 855-4800, email: email@example.com